 -

-If you don’t drink, there’s no need to start—zero alcohol is always a safe choice
+If you don’t currently drink alcohol, there’s no need to start—abstaining from alcohol is always a safe choice.

-Supporting your liver means drinking responsibly or avoiding alcohol altogether.
+Supporting your liver involves either drinking responsibly or avoiding alcohol altogether.

 3. Prioritize Sleep